GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Experiments

-\myparagraph{PreciseCam + WAN.} A straightforward approach to camera-controlled video generation is to first use a camera-conditioned image generator to synthesize the initial frame, and then apply an image-to-video model to produce the full sequence.
-This baseline follows that strategy: we use PreciseCam~\cite{bernal2025precisecam} to generate the first frame conditioned on the absolute pitch, roll, and field of view, and then use a relative camera control model, WAN-2.1-Fun-I2V Camera Control~\cite{wan2025}, to extend it into a video.

-\myparagraph{AC3D + cam. text.} We employ AC3D \cite{bahmani2025ac3d}, a text-to-video model with camera control, as baseline.
-We use their pre-trained checkpoint that uses the same CogVideoX-2B as our model.
-To provide it with the required initial and final camera poses, we append a text description of the absolute poses, generated from a fixed template, to the original content prompt (refer to the supp. for details).

-\myparagraph{AC3D + cam. text. + abs.
-Plücker} This baseline extends the previous one by replacing the relative camera poses with our absolute camera poses.
-We keep the same model and textual camera descriptions.

-\myparagraph{Metrics.} To evaluate camera rotation controls, we first measure \textbf{absolute orientation accuracy} using two metrics: angular pitch error, and gravity error, defined as the angle between the ground-truth up vector and the up vector of the generated video, in camera space.
-For each frame, we extract the pitch and up vector using Perspective Fields~\cite{jin2023perspective}.
-We do not directly evaluate roll error, as estimating it near the poles (looking straight up or down) is unreliable; however, roll deviations are implicitly reflected in the gravity error.
+To evaluate camera rotation controls, we first measure absolute orientation accuracy using two metrics: angular pitch error (``PitchErr''), and gravity error (``GravityErr''), defined as the angle between the ground-truth up vector and that of the generated video, in camera space.
+The pitch angle and up vector are obtained from each frame using Perspective Fields~\cite{jin2023perspective}.
+Roll error is not directly computed, as estimating it near the poles (looking straight up or down) is unreliable; however, roll deviations are implicitly reflected in the gravity error.

-To evaluate the \textbf{relative rotation error} (RotErr), we run VGGT on the generated frames and compute the average relative angular error.
+To evaluate the relative rotation error (``RotErr''), we run VGGT~\cite{wang2025vggt} on the generated frames and compute the average relative angular error.
 We reuse the same definition of rotation error as \cite{he2024cameractrl}.
-We evaluate content adherence using the \textbf{CLIP score} \cite{hessel2021clipscore} to measure the alignment between the generated video frames and the reference text description.
-We employ the Fréchet Inception Distance (\textbf{FID}) and Fréchet Video Distance (\textbf{FVD}) to assess the visual quality and realism of the generated frames and sequences, respectively.
-To evaluate camera motion accuracy, we compute a \textbf{translation error} by comparing the estimated and ground-truth trajectories; both trajectories are normalized prior to computing the error to account for scale differences.
+To evaluate camera motion accuracy, we compute a translation error (``TransErr'') by comparing the estimated and ground-truth trajectories; both trajectories are normalized prior to computing the error to account for scale differences.
+The CLIP score \cite{hessel2021clipscore} is computed to measure the alignment between the generated video frames and the reference text description.
+Finally, we employ the Fréchet Inception Distance (FID) and Fréchet Video Distance (FVD) to assess the visual quality and realism of the generated frames and sequences, respectively.